JiraJedi/jirajedi.github.io/_posts/Jira-Manage-More-Teams-For-One-Backlog.md

 The typical scenario is a Product Owner overseeing a backlog that multiple teams need to pull issues from.
 These teams often have their own Projects in Jira and it doesn't make sense to have them flip between multiple projects / boards.
 It would certainly make priortizing tasks a nightmare.

 ## Solution Overview
+We want a single backlog that a Product Owner can control the priorities of and work with teams to distribute
 - We create Components that correspond to their respective teams.
 - Components are assigned to issues
 - Team Boards' filters are modified to include any issues that have the team's Component assigned to them.